Origin of radio polarization in pulsar polar caps: Results

-The Stokes $Q$ and $U$ indicate that the orientation of polarization is approximately directed towards the maximal plasma density (black plus) and in the orientation of density gradient.
-The polarization orientation in the half-moon shape can be explained as being caused by reflections of the electromagnetic wave propagating in the low density Poynting flux channel.
-The electromagnetic waves are reflected by the density gradients as they propagate away from the star such a way that only the normal component of the electric field is reflected while the tangential component can either propagate through the plasma or is absorbed.
-The reflections are significant only for O-mode electromagnetic waves with frequencies below the plasma frequency of the plasma surrounding the low density Poynting flux channel.
-Such wave ducting is also known in many other circumstances, e.g., for light waves that are transported in an optical fiber.
+The maps of Stokes $Q$ and $U$ indicate that the orientation of polarization is approximately directed toward the maximum plasma density (black plus sign), that is, along the density gradient.
+The polarization orientation in the half-moon shape can be explained as being caused by polarization-sensitive reflection of electromagnetic waves propagating in the low-density Poynting-flux channel.
+The waves are reflected off the density gradients as they propagate away from the star in such a way that only the normal component of the electric field is reflected while the tangential component can either propagate through the plasma or is absorbed.
+The reflections are significant only for O-mode electromagnetic waves with frequencies below the plasma frequency of the plasma surrounding the low-density channel.
+Such wave ducting has been proposed by \cite{Luo2008} and is also known in many other circumstances, for instance, for light waves that are transported in an optical fiber.
 The X-mode waves can propagate through the plasma without reflections \citep{Beskin2012}.
 The relation between the O- and X-mode waves and the Stokes parameters in both directions is however not straightforward in our simulated scenario.
+In addition, the O- and X-mode waves are oblique to the magnetic field, with a small angle between the wave vector $\boldsymbol{k}$ and magnetic field vector $\boldsymbol{B}_\mathrm{dip}$.

-The circularly polarized mode does not exist in the plasma because we use gyro-motion approach for particle tracking and the size of the time step cannot resolve the cyclotron motion.
-However, the electric field orientation of the linearly polarized waves is changing in time together with the changes in density gradients when they pass through the detection plane, resulting in a small Stokes $V$ component.
+The circularly polarized modes $R$ and $L$ do not exist in the plasma because we use the gyro-motion approach for particle tracking, and the computational time step does not resolve the cyclotron motion.
+However, the electric field orientation of the linearly polarized waves changes in time together with the changes in density gradients when they pass through the detection plane, resulting in a small Stokes $V$ component.
+These changes occur because the O-mode polarization plane is determined locally by the density gradients and not by the large-scale magnetic field structure, whose curvature radius is much larger than the typical density variation length.
+We discuss this effect in more detail in Sect.~\ref{sec:discuss}.